Passionate about health, Alison is a freelance writer/researcher for clients working in nutrition, physiotherapy, and chiropractic.

 Massaging Baby's Blocked Tear ducts

-If your baby has "mucky" eyes and the pediatrician has checked your baby over, the video below has helpful advice on how to gently help to open the tear ducts.
+If your baby has "mucky" eyes and the pediatrician has checked your baby over, the video below has helpful advice on how to help to open the tear ducts gently.

-Good advice is to do this whilst your baby is sleeping!
+Good advice is to do this while your baby is sleeping!

 Take a clean finger—your ring or pinkie finger would be best—and gently place it in the nook beside the eye at the side of the nose, where the tear duct is, and gently massage in a counterclockwise direction.
 Skip to about the 1.33 section of the video below for a demonstration of this.